Geize/Geize/README.md

        - Senior research scientist in the University of Pittsburgh ((UPMC Children's Hospital).
        - Review Editor on the Editorial Board of Bioprocess Engineering (specialty section of Frontiers in Bioengineering and Biotechnology).
        - A NMDC Champion <a href ="https://microbiomedata.org/nmdc-champions/">.

--   You can find more about my research lines and skills <a href="https://geize.github.io">here</a>.

        -   📧 <a href = "mailto:geizetomazetto@gmail.com"> My email</a>.

 ### Overview of my Github.
 ------------------------------------------------------------------------
-The purpose here is the reproducibility of the data described in my articles.
-In other words, you can download the data (accession number indicated on articles) and scripts, and follow the instructions described in each repository.
-Hopefully, you will have the same outcomes. 😅
+My goal here is to ensure that the analyses in my articles can be replicated.
+Basically, you can download the raw datasets (look for the accession number in the articles, and here you find the workflows and scripts, then follow the instructions provided in each repository.
+Hopefully, you will have the same results. 😅

-There are a bunch of tutorial for processing of 16S/ITS amplicons, assembly of genome and metagenome, prediction and annotation, etc. Therefore, I guess there is no reason to do more.

-However, if you need help, do not hesitate to contact me.
-Do not worry.
-I won't jump into your project.
-But I'll be happy if you can cite one of my articles.

 **All the best for us!** 🤓